 Regenerative Cell Therapy for Knees

 Osteoarthritis of the knee can be quite disabling and cause chronic pain so severe it limits athletic activities, and even everyday activities in some individuals.
 If an arthritic patient begins to experience a decline in quality of life because of knee pain and other troublesome arthritis symptoms, a total knee replacement surgery may be the recommended surgical solution.
 There are a number of individuals who desire to postpone the invasive surgical procedure because of age, activity level, etc. For these patients, injection therapy may be beneficial and includes hyaluronic viscosupplementation, PRP or medicinal signalling cell therapy.
 Many patients desire alternative remedies to knee replacement.
-Dr. Mark Getelman is available to discuss the innovative biologic treatment options with individuals living in the Thousand Oaks, Van Nuys and Los Angeles, California area.
+Dr. Mark Getelman is available to discuss the innovative biologic treatment options with individuals living in the Van Nuys, Westlake Village, Thousand Oaks, and Los Angeles, California area.

 What Causes Knee Osteoarthritis?